infobip/mobile-messaging-sdk-ios/README.md

     </p>
     </details>

+8. [Integrate Notification Service Extension](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Notification-Service-Extension-for-Rich-Notifications-and-better-delivery-reporting-on-iOS-10) into your app in order to obtain:
+    - more accurate processing of messages and delivery stats
+    - support of rich notifications on the lock screen

-8. **Skip this step if your apps minimum deployment target is iOS 10 or later.** Override method `application:didReceiveLocalNotification`(for Objective-C) or `application:didReceive:`(for Swift) in order the MobileMessaging SDK to be able to handle incoming local notifications internally:
+9. **Skip this step if your apps minimum deployment target is iOS 10 or later.** Override method `application:didReceiveLocalNotification`(for Objective-C) or `application:didReceive:`(for Swift) in order the MobileMessaging SDK to be able to handle incoming local notifications internally:

     ```swift
     // Swift